Audit and Risk Committee

 - obtain legal or other professional advice when necessary to fulfil its role, at the entity’s expense, subject to approval by Council or delegate.

 The Committee may undertake other activities as requested by Council.

-The Committee comprises five (5) members of whom one (1) must be independent, appointed by Council.
+The Committee comprises of six (6) members of whom two (2) must be independent, appointed by Council.
 The Committee will be led by a Chair.
 The Chair and other elected members on the Committee will be appointed by Council resolution after every Council election until a subsequent Council election is held or a member resigns from the Committee.
 The Chair shall not be the Lord Mayor.

 Independent Committee Members will be appointed for an initial period of two years as determined by Council.

 To support the skills and experience of Committee Members, the Committee will implement an induction and training program for new members.

 The Committee may invite the Chief Executive Officer, Chief Financial Officer, Internal Audit and Risk Manager, or other management representatives to present information and participate in the meeting.
 An officer from the Office of the Auditor General (OAG) will be invited to attend committee meetings as an observer.

 The Committee will be administratively supported by a City officer.